-But his improvised strategy seemed to be working.
-Bra eyed him with interest, so he continued, "It will take a while to adjust, but this... soreness is minimal, there is no pain."
+But his improvised strategy was working.
+Bra eyed him with interest.
+So he continued, "It will take a while to adjust, but this... soreness... is minimal, there is no pain."

-Her tears were subsiding and Vegeta prayed to the Gods that there was no one there to have heard him - he would blast them into oblivion, whoever they were, before letting them walk away with the knowledge of such preposterous words having come out of his mouth.
+Confusion melted into curiosity on his daughter's face and Vegeta prayed to the Gods that there was no one there to have heard him.
+He would blast them into oblivion, whoever they were, before letting them walk away with the knowledge of such preposterous words having come out of his mouth.

-Bra looked at her shoes for a second, before stepping closer to her father and lifting her head to meet his eyes.
+Bra drew her eyebrows together in the most serious frown she could muster.
+She dropped her gaze to look at her shoes for a second, before stepping closer to her father and lifting her head to meet his eyes.